khamsha/static-to-s3/README.md

 `bucket` Bucket name

 ## Adding content
-Replace the content of `build` catalogue with your files
+Replace the content of `static` catalogue with your files